andrejbauer/plzoo/install.md

     dune build

-You can also compile a single language with
+You can also compile a single language `lang` with

-    dune build lang.exe
+    dune build src/lang